What will post-COVID weddings look like? Thoughts from a wedding photographer industry expert

 Outdoor weddings are going to be really popular in 2021 and beyond.
 Some of your guests might feel a bit nervous about attending a big event so having your wedding outside can help.
 Gathering in a large open space will allow guests to relax and enjoy themselves.
 Most wedding venues have the option for an outdoor ceremony.
-Did you know that the legal parts of an outdoor ceremony must take place under a permanent structure with a solid roof?
+Did you know that, until recently, the legal parts of an outdoor ceremony had to take place under a permanent structure with a solid roof?
 That’s why you’ll see a gazebo or something similar in outdoor wedding photos in the UK.
-These can be decorated and they always look make a lovely setting for you to exchange your vows.
+The government is allowing civil ceremonies to take place outside for a trail period starting in July 2021 which will give couples greater flexibility.
 After the ceremony, serving your welcome drinks outside will give your guests chance to mingle safely and catch up with all those people they haven’t seen for ages.
 2021/2022 weddings are going to be huge reunion parties for lots of families and friends!

 With so many weddings postponed, 2021 and 2022 are set to be bumper years for weddings.
 With the popular Saturdays getting booked up, many couples are opting for midweek weddings to avoid waiting even longer to get married.
 So what are the benefits of having a mid-week wedding?
 Well, the most obvious benefit is saving money.
 Wedding venues will usually be cheaper during the week and could even save you thousands!
 Another plus is that you’re more likely to be able to secure your favourite suppliers.
 If there’s a photographer or a florist whose work you absolutely love, they are more likely to available during the week.
 This goes for the registrar too; you’ll have more choice on the time of your ceremony with a mid-week wedding.
 You can even choose a date that is special to you both, like the date you first met, without worrying about whether it falls on a Saturday.